Slovakia - flag FB

 Examination

-The examination for PhD study will be held in July, 2023 (precise date will be specified later, it depends on chosen topic) - examination questions are related to the topic of chosen topic of dissertation (in extent according to second degree of university study), language skill etc. Results will be examined be a designated committee (mostly consisting of other employees of MI, SAS).
+The examination for PhD study will be held in July, 2024 (precise date will be specified later, it depends on chosen topic) - examination questions are related to the topic of chosen topic of dissertation (in extent according to second degree of university study), language skill etc. Results will be examined be a designated committee (mostly consisting of other employees of MI, SAS).

 The limit is to accept up to 3–5 internal PhD students and 3 external ones.

-Scholarship amount: Scholarship awarded to PhD. students on Mathematical Institute, SAS is 807.50,- EUR/per month before defending PhD. project and 940.50,- EUR/per month after defending PhD. project.
+Scholarship amount: Scholarship awarded to PhD. students on Mathematical Institute, SAS is 1 025.50 EUR/per month before defending PhD. project and 1 194,- EUR/per month after defending PhD. project.
 Currently, no taxes are paid from awarded scholarship.

-Dissertation topics in academic year 2023/2024
+Dissertation topics in academic year 2024/2025

-supervisor: Prof. Anatolij Dvurečenskij, MI SAS, Bratislava,
+supervisor: Natália Dilna, PhD., MI SAS, Bratislava,

 e-mail: Please enable javascript to see e-mail addresses.